Talysh people: Demographics

-According to the Russian Imperial Census of 1897 there were 34,994 Talysh in Baku Governorate.
+The topic of the Talyshis' population size is among the most difficult areas of research.
+For various reasons, precise statistics for the Talyshi population in Iran and the Azerbaijan Republic are unavailable.
+This is demonstrated in the official data on the Talyshis and other ethnic minorities in the Azerbaijan Republic.
+According to the census conducted by the Russian Empire in 1894, there were 88,499 Talyshis in the area that corresponds to the southwestern part of the later Azerbaijan Republic.
+However, the number of Talyshis became downplayed during the Soviet era due to the "title nations enlargement" plan.

-According to a 1926 census, there were 77,039 Talysh in Azerbaijan SSR.
-From 1959 to 1989, the Talysh were not included as a separate ethnic group in any census, but rather they were included as part of the Turkic-speaking Azerbaijanis, although the Talysh speak an Iranian language.
+Data from the Soviet census conducted in 1926 state that there were 77,300 Talyshis residing in the Azerbaijan Soviet Socialist Republic at that time.
+According to the 1937 Soviet census, the Talysh population had increased to 99,200.
+However, the Soviet census in 1939 claims that the Talysh population had decreased to 87,500.
+The Soviet census in 1959 claims that the Talysh population had decreased even more, now numbering eighty five.
+The Talyshis are not included in any Soviet population census from 1970 and 1979.
+However, during the Glasnost era of the Soviet leader Mikhail Gorbachev, the Talyshis reappear abruptly again in the amount of 21,200 in the 1989 census of the Azerbaijan Soviet Republic, the final census of the Soviet era.

 According to the official 1999 census of the Republic of Azerbaijan the number of Talysh people in the Republic of Azerbaijan was 76,000.

 Talysh nationalists have always asserted that the number of Talysh in Azerbaijan is substantially higher than the official statistics.
 According to unofficial statistics, between 200,000 and 300,000 Talysh citizens live in Azerbaijan.
 Some claim that the population of the Talysh inhabiting the southern regions of Azerbaijan is 600,000.
 The number of Talysh speakers in 2003 was estimated to be at least 400,000 in the Republic of Azerbaijan.

-According to some sources, the Azerbaijani government has also implemented a policy of forceful integration of all minorities, including Talysh, Tat, and Lezgins.
-However, in a view of Hema Kotecha "the attitude towards any separatist tendencies seems predominantly negative" among the Talysh.
 According to Swedish scholar on Eurasia Svante E. Cornell Azerbaijani government denies Lezgins claim that the number of Lezgins is many times higher than official numbers, but in private many Azeris acknowledge the fact that Lezgins – for that matter Talysh or the Kurdish population of Azerbaijan is far higher than the official figure.

 Obtaining accurate statistics is difficult, due to the unavailability of reliable sources, intermarriage, and the decline of the Talysh language.